Documents to be submitted when requesting ethical review

 7. Data management plan (i.e. plan for handling, storing and archiving data).
 Nb.
 Large research projects involving several parties should include a mention of how the parties have agreed on the use of the material and how copyrights have been defined.
 This would apply to requests for statement dealt with from the year 2017 onwards.

-8. Description of the file from the Data Protection Ombudsman if the study involves collecting information with identifiers (instructions for filling out the form)
+8. Description of the file from the Data Protection Ombudsman: if the study involves collecting information with identifiers: description of scientific research data file

 When seeking consent from a minor's parent or other guardian, consent forms must also be submitted with the request.
 If a research subject is unable to provide his/her consent, for example, for a reason related to mental health or intellectual or developmental disability, consent must be obtained from the subject's guardian or legal representative.
 This consent form must also be included in the request.